 Thursday morning saw us convoying to the NEC and then setting up our “Carry On Camping” stand.
 Dan, my replacement room mate, and I couldn’t get into our room until after 6.30 so we followed the rest back to the campsite (thankfully Dan had a tow truck to commute with).
 From there we went to a local pub for what turned out to be a very nice meal accompanied by plenty of laughs.
 We didn’t get back to our AirBnB until around ten.
 I’m not sure our host was that happy having a flatbed truck parked outside his house but he took it well.

 Friday was the expensive day for those paying to get in which meant the crowds weren’t too bad.
 In the afternoon, being shortlisted for a prize, we got an invite to the awards ceremony.
 The nomination was for Best Medium Stand which unfortunately we didn’t get.
 But, we did get a very nice sit down curry with free drinks.
 Unfortunately Dan and I completely forgot where we had parked the truck which delayed our departure by 30 minutes.

 The first thing we did on Saturday was to go and check on the winning stand.
 Which obviously wasn’t anywhere as good as the RCC one.
-Hall 5, which we were in, was much busier than hall 8 that we had last year.
+Hall 5, which we were in, was much busier than hall 8 that we had been in last year.
 The evening was spent at TGIFridays.
-After which Dan and I again forgot where we had parked in the morning and had to spend a good 30 minutes wandering around in the pouring rain before we tracked it down.
+After which Dan and I again forgot where we had parked that morning and had to spend a good 30 minutes wandering around in the pouring rain before we tracked the truck down.